nanetteCodes/react-native-template/README.md

 - Navigation setup for stack and bottomtab navigators using react navigation
 - redux integration with redux-toolkit
 - absolute path configuration
+- unit testing setup with testing-library/react-native and jest

 ## :arrow_forward: Usage